Skip to main content

 checkboxOrder Final Transcript

-If you provided unofficial transcripts, or transcripts that included in progress coursework for a degree program, please be sure to request your final, official transcript once your degree has been posted.
+If you provided unofficial transcripts, or transcripts that included in-progress coursework for a degree program, please be sure to request your final, official transcript once your degree has been posted.
 We must have an official transcript on file that indicates your degree was conferred.
-(Official transcripts come directly to W&M from your previous institution.)
 Failure to provide a final transcript will result in a hold being placed on your student record.
-In addition, you will need to provide an additional final, official transcript to the Office of Teacher Education in order to get your license.

 checkboxSet up meeting with your Advisor

 Your admit letter included contact information for your faculty advisor.
-You should contact your advisor and set up an appointment to review your program of studies.
+You can contact your advisor and set up an appointment to review your program of study.
 You should check your degree progress frequently using DegreeWorks.

 checkboxRegister for Classes